Mohamedahmed27111/Fron-End-Task/README.md

 I have placed the table in the index file.
 You can navigate using the sidebar, but only the index page is functional at the moment.
 To create a markup, click the "Create Markup" button.

 ## Notes

 - The form is created with PrimeVue.
 - The app is 90% responsive; however, the navbar is not yet functional.
-- I attempted to handle data management with state management libraries like Pinia and Vuex, but encountered issues during installation.
+- I attempted to handle data management with state management libraries like Pinia and Vuex but encountered issues during installation.
 I tried solutions from the official websites and Nuxt module but faced errors.
-Consequently, I used props, though this was not the ideal solution
+Consequently, I used props, although this was not the ideal solution.
--I hope that I have structured the app in the right way
+- I hope that I have structured the app in the right way.